What do you want to do today?

 At Glenbow, history buffs, art lovers and pop culture fanatics can all find something inspiring.
 Explore fascinating historical galleries and exhibitions of art and culture from around the world.
 The Museum is conveniently located in downtown Calgary on Stephen Avenue Mall, just steps from the Calgary Tower.

-Providing 240,000 sq. ft. of functional, flexible and beautifully designed space, the new Central Library (NCL) is home to a physical collection of 450,000 books, more than 30 free community meeting areas, a performance hall, café, outdoor plazas, a children’s library, dedicated spaces for teens, recording studios, and much more.
+Providing 240,000 sq. ft. of functional, flexible and beautifully designed space, the Calgary Central Library is home to a physical collection of 450,000 books, more than 30 free community meeting areas, a performance hall, café, outdoor plazas, a children’s library, dedicated spaces for teens, recording studios, and much more.

 Studio Bell is home of the National Music Centre.
 Explore five floors of exhibitions that tell the story of music in Canada, celebrate music icons at the Canadian Halls of Fame, rock out with interactive instrument installations and sing along in vocal booths.